Everything You Need to Know About Owner-Operator Tax Deductions

 • Tools and Personal Products: You can deduct tarps, chains, bungee cords, wide-load flags, and other essential tools and equipment.
 You can also deduct personal products that you use for work, such as a cooler or a mini fridge, logbooks, or clothing.

-• Travel Costs: Owner-operators can claim mileage, fuel, tolls, and lodging expenses.
+• Travel Costs: Owner-operator tax write-offs can include mileage, fuel, tolls, and lodging expenses.
 While meals can be claimed at a per diem rate, truck drivers must submit actual lodging expenses.
 You can also claim depreciation on your equipment or loan interest for a financed truck.

 • Business Insurance: Owner-operators can claim insurance premiums for their truck and business.